blumenthal/ubx_robotscenegraph/doc/manual.md

 ### Specialized Edges

-So far nodes can be related via *contaiment* relations, which are modled as parent-child edges.
-However, a robotic environemnt representaion exhibits much more relations including topoligic relations (on, near) pose information and others.
-A generic relation between nodes is labelled as **Connection** while pose information is modeled with **Transforms**.
+So far nodes can be related via *containment* relations, which are modeled as parent-child edges.
+However, a robotic environment representation exhibits much more relations including topological relations (on, near) pose information and others.
+A generic relation between nodes is labeled as **Connection** while pose information is modeled with **Transforms**.

 #### Connection